The Art & Science of Thriving Students

 There are many reasons, but one of the top reasons is that someone else has taken over their learning.
 By the habits and processes of the education system, students learn to please the system because they believe it is their way to “success”.

 In a personalized learning environment, learners actively participate in their learning.
 They have a voice in what they are learning based on how they learn best.
 Learners have a choice in how they demonstrate what they know and provide evidence of their learning.
 In a learner-centered environment, learners own and co-design their learning.
-The teacher is their guide on their personal journey.
+The teacher becomes their guide, mentor, teacher and coach on their personal journey.
 5

 Goal setting is a central construct and critical aspect of personalized learning.
-6 Students’ short-term goals and university goals, along with action steps to achieve these goals, are “critical elements”.
+6 Students’ short, mid, and long-term goals, (i.e. university goals), along with action steps to achieve these goals, are “critical elements”.
 While personalized learning is a relatively new concept, the notion of goal setting is not.

 “Goal setting is often studied as a form of self-regulation (Carver & Scheier, 2012), the success of which is mediated by learner beliefs and various regulatory processes.
 It is well established that implicit theories of learning influence self-regulation (Dweck & Leggett, 1988), with strong evidence that an incremental theory of growth (i.e., growth mindset) contributes to successful self-regulatory processes (Nussbaum & Dweck, 2008).
 When self-regulatory processes such as goal setting occur in contexts that are supportive and emphasize mastery rather than performance or competition, goal achievement is more likely to occur (Burnette, O’Boyle, VanEpps, Pollack, & Finkel, 2013).”
 7